tkephart96/tkephart96/README.md

 ### Hi there 👋
 🌱 I’m currently learning Data Science at Codeup.

-Why?
-Because I have become interested in the ways data can be used for many things after my experiences in the US Air Force.
+I have become interested in the ways data can be used for many things after my experiences at my previous job.

+I am most excited to learn the coding skills.

 <!--
 **tkephart96/tkephart96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.